rbisdorff/Digraph3/docSphinx/pearls.rst

 In :numref:`bipolarValuedSets2` below we illustrate the bipolar-valued set **union** and **intersection**.

 .. code-block:: pycon
-   :caption: Working with bipolar-valued sets II
+   :caption: Set union and intersection of bpv-sets
    :name: bipolarValuedSets2
    :linenos:
    :emphasize-lines: 3-7,10-